Wolverine971/9takes/src/blog/enneagram/enneagram-communication-in-relationships.md

         },
         {
           "@type": "Question",
-          "name": "What do Enneagram Type 7: The Enthusiast needs in a relationship?", "acceptedAnswer": {
+          "name": "What do Enneagram type 7: The Enthusiast needs in a relationship?", "acceptedAnswer": {
             "@type": "Answer",
             "text": "Sevens need adventure, spontaneity, and variety.
 They appreciate partners who are fun-loving, open-minded, and who share their sense of excitement and curiosity."